Samuel B. Maxey: Later political career

 As a senior officer of the Confederacy, Maxey was not eligible to hold political office or even practice law.
 In October 1865 he began his appeal for a presidential pardon.
 He was finally successful when President Andrew Johnson pardoned him on July 20, 1867, after a personal appeal from Maxey's former West Point classmate Ulysses S. Grant.
 He resumed the practice of law in Paris.

 In 1872 he ran for the U.S. Congress, but lost in the Democratic Party Primary to William P. McLean.
 In 1873, Governor Edmund J. Davis offered Maxey an appointment to the Texas District Court, but he declined due to prior involvement as a lawyer with cases before the court.

-In January 1875, the Texas Legislature elected him to the United States Senate where he served two terms, from March 4, 1875 until March 3, 1887.
+In January 1875, the Texas Legislature elected him to the United States Senate where he served two terms, from March 4, 1875, until March 3, 1887.
 He improved postal and rail service in Texas and argued against increased tariffs.
 He took little interest in larger national or party affairs.
 The legislature named the more dynamic John H. Reagan to replace him.

 Maxey returned to the practice of law in Paris, this time with his wife's nephew Benjamin Denton and Henry William Lightfoot.
 The latter of the two later married Maxey's adopted daughter Dora Maxey.
 When his nephew, Sam Bell Maxey Long, joined the firm in 1892 he finally retired.
-He died on August 16, 1895 at Eureka Springs, Arkansas, where he had gone for treatment of an intestinal problem.
-Samuel and Marilda are buried in the Evergreen Cemetery in Paris.
+He died on August 16, 1895, at Eureka Springs, Arkansas, where he had gone for treatment of an intestinal problem.
+Maxey was buried at Evergreen Cemetery in Paris, Texas.
 The townhouse that he built there in 1867 is now a state historical site on South Church Street and is open to visitors.

 Legacy

-Camp Maxey was a World War II infantry-training camp and associated facilities.
-It was occupied from July 1942 to early 1946 in Lamar County, Texas.
-The facility near Paris, Texas was named Camp Maxey in honor of Confederate Brigadier General Samuel Bell Maxey.
+Camp Maxey was a World War II infantry-training camp and associated facilities, named in honor of Maxey.
+It was occupied from July 1942 to early 1946 in Lamar County, Texas, near Paris, Texas.
+It now serves as a National Guard training center.